Ben-physics-dotcom/Template_F_Praktikum/README.md

+# Security Notice

+If you have your mail address and your student number (Matrikelnr) in the Authors.tex file, please make sure that your repository is private.
+So that nobody gets your mail address or your student number, if you use GitHub to save your protocolls.

 # F-Praktikum Template Repository

 This repository contains the LaTeX template for documenting the six experiments of the Fortgeschrittenen Praktikum (F-Praktikum, FPR).
 Each experiment requires both an analysis and a protocol in the form of a scientific paper.
 The template is structured to help you easily format your reports, following the guidelines provided here: